chrvill/Relativistic_raytracer/README.md

 ### Project structure

+- `metric.cpp`: Defines the base `Metric` class from which all other metric classes derive.
+Defines the methods for implementing the RKF45 integration scheme, coordinate transformations between Cartesian and spherical/Boyer-Lindquist coordinates, function for computing the $\mu = 0$ component of a four-vector given its $\mu = 1, 2, 3$ components.
+This `Metric` class can also be used directly, in which case we are desccribing Minkowski spacetime.

+- `kerr.cpp`: Defines the `Kerr` class which derives from the `Metric` class.
+This specializes a lot of the functions from the `Metric` class to Kerr spacetime.
+This includes the components of the metric tensor, the right-hand side (rhs) of the geodesic equation and the coordinate transformation functions.

+- `schwarzschild.cpp`: Completely analogous to the `Kerr` class, the `Schwarzschild` class also derives from the `Metric` class, and describes Schwarzschild spacetime.

+- `scene.cpp`: Defines the `Scene` class, which has methods for initializing and simulating the camera rays.

+- `colorCalculator.cpp`: Defines the `ColorCalculator` class, which has methods for computing the RGB color of a blackbody at a given temperature $T$.

-Instead of defining the position of the camera, its direction, the parameters of the metric etc. inside the code I use `.json` files to specify all of this.
-I call these *scenes*, and a given scene fully specifies the state of the simulation.
+Instead of defining the position of the camera, its direction, the parameters of the metric etc. inside the code, I use `.json` files to specify all of this.
+I call these *scene files*, and a given scene fully specifies the state of the simulation.
 In `src/main.cpp` I read in a scene file and use it to define all of the simulation settings.
 Although this clutters `main.cpp` it makes it significantly easier to change between simulations, because I can just save different simulation settings in different scene files, and change between them in `main.cpp` by just changing which scene file to read.
 I have also crated a `scene_template.json` file which shows the structure the code is expecting the scene files to take, together with a description of what each of the parameters describes.

 The `main.cpp` code then initializes a `scene` object from `scene.cpp` (slightly confusing, because this `scene` is not directly related to the scene files themselves.
 Should change name), which has methods for initializing the rays from the camera and solving the geodesic equation for each of these. `Scene::simulate_camera_rays` contains the main render loop.
 The generated image is then saved to file in `main.cpp`.